phil-smith-1/travel-time/README.md

 ## Future Improvements
 * Enable use of a map to add locations on the form
 * More error handling
 * Only London locations are required.
+The system currently removes any non-london postcodes from the itinerary automatically.
 Validation could be added to the form to check postcodes as they're entered
 * Use VCR for the external API calls in the tests rather than straight webmock
-* Google map code could possibly be cleaned up
+* Google map code could possibly be cleaned up and maybe moved out into a presenter file